Data-Liberation-Front/csvlint.io/README.md

 Ruby version 2.3.1

-The application uses mongod and redis databases as background jobs for data persistence
+The application uses SQL and redis databases as background jobs for data persistence

 `.env` file (see below)